 Every time I travel to South Africa I am reminded of how affordable it is to rent a car there.
 Seriously, you can get some fantastic deals on a car in South Africa especially if you are renting in a major city like Johannesburg or Cape Town.

-- AutoEurope: I can often find deals here for car rentals around the world.
+- AutoEurope: I can often find deals here for car rentals, even internationally.

 - Discover Car Hire: Searches rental car prices around the globe.